Endpoint Troubleshooting Home page, questions, and responses

 In our example we want to know which processes have made the most connections to the Domain Controller for our example environment in the past 10 days.
 The question we will ask is: Which processes have made connection to <ipAddresss> in the last <numDays> days?.
 This question will return the information so that it can be reviewed as a graph.
 It also makes use of Client Activity Record, where potentially useful information about network and device performance is gathered and held by the 1E client.

-The animation opposite shows the following steps of the example:
+The example shows the following steps of the example:

 On the Endpoint Troubleshooting home page the TCNQuestioner01 user types the text which processes into the text box and then selects the Which processes have made connection to <ipAddress> in the last <numDays> days? question from the matching list.